brown-cs132-s13/labs/sql/README.md

 use `conn.query('INSERT SQL HERE')`.

 AnyDB actually lets us run queries in two different ways.
-Perhaps the most straightforward method is to provide the query with a callback function to be called once the SQL has run on our db.
+Perhaps the most straightforward method is to provide the query with a callback function to be called once the SQL has run on our database.
 This style is hopefully becoming a familiar pattern by now.

 `conn.query('SQL STATEMENT', function(error, result) {...});`